rafal-qa/page-walker/README.md

 # Limitations and known problems

-#### ERROR: Config file 'config/default.ini' not found

-You got this error when program was run from different location than from folder with program.
-It will be changed soon.

-#### ERROR: Start URL returned HTTP error '405'

-Before Chrome start, URL is checked using `HEAD` request.
-This is [standard HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD) but some servers don't support it or block.
-In this case you got `405 Method Not Allowed` error. **[TODO] More technical details soon.**

 #### ERROR: Unable to connect to Chrome remote debugger (see log file for details)

 Chrome logs are saved to `output/{date}_{time}/chrome_run.log`.
 Probably there is some Chrome issue, not related to Page Walker.
 For debugging purposes run Chrome from console.
 If `chrome_run.log` is empty, maybe you are trying to run Chrome in non-headless mode on remote server without GUI.